Chart Color Schemes

 AreaSearch assessment of residential development activity positions Karrinyup - Gwelup - Carine among the top 25% of areas assessed nationwide

 Karrinyup-Gwelup-Carine averaged approximately 80 new dwelling approvals annually over several years.
-Between financial year 2021 (FY-21) and FY-25401 homes were approved, with an additional 21 approved in FY-26 so far.
-Over the past five financial years, an average of 4.5 new residents arrived per dwelling constructed.
+From FY21 to FY25401 homes were approved, with an additional 30 approved in FY26 so far.
+Each year, about 4.5 new residents arrived per dwelling constructed during these five financial years.

-This high demand outpaces supply, typically leading to price growth and increased buyer competition.
-Developers target the premium market segment, with new dwellings valued at approximately $440,000 on average.
-In FY-26, there have been $54.7 million in commercial approvals, indicating significant local commercial activity.
-Compared to Greater Perth, Karrinyup-Gwelup-Carine has around three-quarters the rate of new dwelling approvals per person and ranks among the 43rd percentile nationally for areas assessed, offering more limited choices for buyers and supporting demand for existing properties.
+This high demand coupled with limited supply has led to price growth and increased buyer competition.
+Developers target the premium market segment, with new dwellings averaging $440,000 in construction cost value.
+Commercial activity is also robust, with $54.7 million in approvals this year.
+Compared to Greater Perth, Karrinyup-Gwelup-Carine has about three-quarters the rate of new dwelling approvals per person and ranks in the 42nd percentile nationally for housing choices, suggesting limited options for buyers and supporting demand for existing properties.

-This is below average nationally, suggesting maturity and possible planning constraints.
-New development consists of 75% detached dwellings and 25% townhouses or apartments, maintaining the area's suburban identity with a focus on family homes suited to buyers seeking space.
-The location has approximately 385 people per dwelling approval, reflecting an established area.
-Future projections indicate Karrinyup-Gwelup-Carine will add around 3,698 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+The area's maturity and potential planning constraints contribute to this below-average national ranking.
+New development consists mainly of detached dwellings (75%) and townhouses/apartments (25%), maintaining the suburb's family-oriented identity.
+With approximately 385 people per dwelling approval, it reflects an established area.
+By 2041, Karrinyup-Gwelup-Carine is projected to add 3,698 residents.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and price growth.

 Frequently Asked Questions - Development